NoroffFEU/development-platforms/src/content/docs/baas/Supabase/subapase-case-study-anasommer.md

 ## Main Features

-Supabase is a completely free open-source.
+Supabase is a completely free and open-source.
 Supabase offers a range of features that enable developers to build modern applications efficiently.
 Here are some of the key features of Supabase:

 | Feature                          | Description                                                                                                                                                                                                                                                                                                                                                             |
 | -------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |